mckennapsean/dissertation/content/01-intro.md

 technique and tool failed to adequately solve the larger real-world problems faced by our biology collaborators.
-Another project we conducted was an exploration and evaluation of a design space for interactive, visual data stories, and through this project we designed a tool to explore the design space that helped create conditions for our user studies.
-Even though this research was less driven by a visualization design process, we recognize that this work was very formative and exploratory, the beginning step in shaping an understanding and setting guidelines for future decisions made by visualization designers in this space.
+Another project we conducted was an exploration and evaluation of a design space for interactive, visual data stories, and through this project we tested how readers interact with these stories by building different visual experiences to compare.
+We recognize that this work was very formative and exploratory, the beginning step in shaping an understanding and setting guidelines for future decisions made by visualization designers in this space.
 Our reflections on these two projects demonstrate how design can play a subtle yet pivotal role in both technique-driven and